Installation

 pip install .

-Then to install the most recent version of the oceans package, open a python shell by typing the following and hit enter
+To install the most recent version of the Ocean worlds package, open a python shell by typing the following and hit enter:

 python